IsaacBravo/ClimateVision-Website/content/english/news/post-65.md

 ---
-title: "CCVision Network Meeting at C3DS in Exeterk"
+title: "CCVision Network Meeting at C3DS in Exeter"
 meta_title: ""
 description: "this is meta description"
 date: 2024-06-25T05:00:00Z